Holiday Break: "The Grim Reaper" - Nate Boone Craft

 My friend Josh, who was there in person conducting this interview with Boone with me, asked Boone if he regretted any of the murders he carried out during this time of his life.

-I just cut you out, judge, and send them straight to hell.
+I just cut you out, judge, and sent him straight to hell.

 remember me?